"Prelaw" at Indiana University Bloomington

 To schedule an appointment:

-If you are currently enrolled at IUB or are an alumni and would like to meet with a Prelaw Advisor to discuss whether law school is the right choice for you, to get an personalized application timeline, to learn about LSAT preparation, or to explore any aspect of law school or the application process, just call HPPLC at 812.855.1873 (telephone and walk-in appointments are also available-call for details).
+If you are currently enrolled at IUB or are an alumni and would like to meet with a Prelaw Advisor to discuss whether law school is the right choice for you, to get an personalized application timeline, to learn about LSAT preparation, or to explore any aspect of law school, legal careers, or the application process itself, just call HPPLC at 812.855.1873 (telephone and walk-in appointments are also available-call for details).
 Please note that advisors cannot schedule appointments over email.

 If you are a prospective high school or transfer student interested in learning more about the HPPLC office or in speaking with a Prelaw Advisor, please call the Office of Admissions at 812.855.3512.